 I have high cholesterol.
 Can it make it harder for me to get pregnant?

-In general, women with high cholesterol do not have a harder time getting pregnant than women the same age without high cholesterol.
+In general, people with high cholesterol do not have a harder time getting pregnant than people of the same age without high cholesterol.
 However, there is one study that suggested it might take longer to get pregnant if a person has high cholesterol.

 How will pregnancy affect my cholesterol levels?

 For most people, cholesterol levels lower slightly in early pregnancy but then increase.
 Also remember that diet and exercise, as well as use of medications, can affect cholesterol levels.
-Speak with your healthcare provider if you are worried about your cholesterol levels.
+Speak with your healthcare providers if you are worried about your cholesterol levels.

-Does having high cholesterol increase my chance for miscarriage?
+Does having high cholesterol increase the chance for miscarriage?

 Miscarriage can occur in any pregnancy.
 People with high cholesterol have a similar chance for miscarriage as other people their age.

 Does having high cholesterol increase the chance of birth defects?

 Based on the data available, it is not clear if high cholesterol can cause other pregnancy complications.
 Some studies have found no increase in pregnancy complications, while other studies have found an increased chance for gestational diabetes, preeclampsia (high blood pressure and changes in kidney function), and preterm delivery (before 37 weeks).

 Can I breastfeed while taking my medication for high cholesterol?